faablecloud/docs/docs/github-actions.md

-# Deploy via Github Actions
+# Github Actions

-You can configure continuous deployment every time code is pushed into your github repo by creating a Github Action.
+To configure continuous deployment every time code is pushed into your github repo, create a Github Action.

-The following code creates an action that will be run each time you commit a change to `main` branch.
-You can change the `main` branch and set it to any branch on your repo that you want to deploy.
+Following code creates an action that will be run each time you commit a change to `main` branch.
+You can change `main` branch and set it to any branch on your repo that you want to deploy.

-Create a file inside the folder `.github/workflows` and name it `deploy.yaml`, configure the github action as follows:
+Create a file inside `.github/workflows` directory and name it `deploy.yaml`, configure github action as follows:

 ```yaml
 name: FaableCloud Deploy